Teenage Dream

 Upon its release, Teenage Dream received mixed reviews from music critics, who complimented its production, themes, and Perry's vocal ability while criticism was largely focused on the lack of focus and image, and vulnerability on the album.
 However, retrospective reviews have praised the album, ranking it on multiple decade-end best albums lists.
 Billboard named Teenage Dream "one of the defining LPs from a new golden age in mega-pop" and The A.V.
 Club called the album "pop perfection".
-Rolling Stone and Paste ranked among the "The 250 Greatest Albums of the 21st Century So Far" in 2025 at number 134 and 179, respectively.
+Rolling Stone and Paste ranked it among "The 250 Greatest Albums of the 21st Century So Far" in 2025 at number 134 and 179, respectively.
 The album and its singles earned Perry seven Grammy Award nominations including Album of the Year, Best Pop Vocal Album, and Record of the Year.
 It also won International Album of the Year at the Juno Awards of 2011.

-All six of the aforementioned singles, in addition to two from its 2012 reissue Teenage Dream: The Complete Confection ("Part of Me" and "Wide Awake"), have sold over five million digital downloads each in the US, setting a record in the digital era for the most multi-Platinum singles from one album, breaking the previous record of Fergie's debut album, The Dutchess (2006), which had five multi-Platinum songs.
-When "E.T." and "Teenage Dream" certified Diamond by the Recording Industry Association of America (RIAA), Perry became the first artist to have four Diamond-certified singles from same album in the country, the others being "Firework", the title track and "California Gurls".

 To promote the album, Perry embarked on the California Dreams Tour from 2011 to 2012, which was also an international success and featured guest appearances from Rebecca Black and opening acts such as Ellie Goulding, Janelle Monáe, Robyn, and Marina and the Diamonds, alongside others.
-The Teenage Dream era officially concluded with the autobiographical documentary film Katy Perry: Part of Me, which featured numerous guest appearances from popular musicians and footage from the California Dreams Tour.
+The Teenage Dream era officially concluded with the documentary film Katy Perry: Part of Me, which featured numerous guest appearances from popular musicians and footage from the California Dreams Tour.